techno-tim/techno-tim.github.io/_posts/2023-01-21-proxmox-nested-virtualization.md

 ```

 You should see **Y** this time.
 This means that you can now using virtulization inside of a VM, just be sure to set your VM's processor accordingly! (use HOST for CPU type)

+## Links

+⚙️ See all the hardware I recommend at <https://l.technotim.live/gear>

+🚀 Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files